menatahari/tp/docs/DeveloperGuide.md

       box if the startup card with index 1 is selected

    4. Test case (description specified): `edit-p 1 1 pd/ceo` <br>
-      Expected: The description of the first person inside the startup at index 1 gets edited to `ceo`.
-Details of the updated `Person` is shown in the key employee box if the startup card with index 1 is selected
+      Expected: The description of the first `Person` inside the `Startup` at index 1 gets edited to `ceo`.
+Details of the updated `Person` is shown in the key employee box if the startup card with index 1 is selected.

    5. Test case (empty description specified): `edit-p 1 1 pd/` <br>
-      Expected: The description of the first person inside the startup at index 1 is removed.
-Details of the updated `Person` is shown in the key employee box if the startup card with index 1 is selected
+      Expected: The description of the first `Person` inside the `Startup` at index 1 is removed.
+Details of the updated `Person` is shown in the key employee box if the startup card with index 1 is selected.

+   6. Test case (multiple description specified): `edit-p 1 1 pd/founder pd/new` <br>
+      Expected: The first `Person` inside the `Startup` at index 1 has two descriptions, which are `founder` and `new`.
+Details of the updated `Person` is shown in the key employee box if the startup card with index 1 is selected.

+   7. Test case (duplicate description specified): `edit-p 1 1 pd/founder pd/founder` <br>
+       Expected: The first `Person` inside the `Startup` at index 1 only has one description `founder`, since the specified tags are duplicate.
+Details of the updated `Person` is shown in the key employee box if the startup card with index 1 is selected.

-   6. Test case (all fields specified): `edit-p 1 1 pn/Jay pe/jay@gmail.com pd/founder` <br>
+   8. Test case (all fields specified): `edit-p 1 1 pn/Jay pe/jay@gmail.com pd/founder` <br>
       Expected: The details of the first person inside the startup at index 1 gets edited.
 Details of the updated `Person` is shown in the key employee box if the startup card with index 1 is selected.